Michelle Roberts

-Michelle Hopkins Roberts (née Thomas; born 29 February 1960) is an Australian politician currently serving as Speaker of the Western Australian Legislative Assembly.
-She has been a Labor Party member of the Legislative Assembly since 1994.
+Michelle Hopkins Roberts (née Thomas; born 29 February 1960) is an Australian politician who served as Speaker of the Western Australian Legislative Assembly from 2021 to 2025.
+She was a Labor Party member of the Legislative Assembly from 1994 to 2025.
 She served as a minister in the governments of Geoff Gallop and Alan Carpenter between 2001 and 2008.
 In November 2015, Roberts became the longest-serving female parliamentarian in Western Australia's history, breaking the record set by Liz Constable.
 She was a high school teacher, civil servant and local government councillor before entering politics.

 Early life

 Roberts was born in Perth, Western Australia, to Frances (née Hopkins) and William Thomas.
 Her uncle, Chas Hopkins, served as Lord Mayor of Perth.
 Roberts completed her secondary education at Mercedes College and then went on to the University of Western Australia, graduating with a Bachelor of Arts degree followed by a diploma in education.
 She taught at John Curtin Senior High School from 1983 until 1987.
 Roberts left teaching in 1987 to work for the Department of Parliamentary Services, where she stayed until 1989.
 She then spent periods as a policy officer for the Departments of Local Government (1989 to 1991) and Occupational Health, Safety and Welfare (1993 to 1994), as well as serving as a board member of the East Perth Redevelopment Authority from 1991 to 1993.